Updated February 2020, Originally posted March 2019

 We know that many of you have a passion for art, photography, needlepoint, or another medium and that you share your passion with others in Plymouth Cards.
 But we are often asked by our customers, "How can I turn my passion into a business?"
 So we wanted to give you our tips on how to start your own business and be successful.
 These are just a few tips to help get you started!

 1. Use Social Media

 Even though you are selling paper cards, still use social media to get the word out about your business!
 Create a page so people can find you and invite your friends and family to like your page!
 Once you setup the page, be sure to keep it active by posting regularly on it.

 2. Have a website or other online selling site

 There are plenty of free website template makers out there for people who are just starting their businesses!
-If you plan on shipping your products definitely have a website for customers to browse and a way for them to find you.
-If you don't feel a website is best for you but you still want to sell your art online, look into selling on other web platforms like Etsy or Artfire.
+If you plan on shipping your products, definitely have a website for customers to browse and a way for them to find you.
+If you don't feel a website is best for you but you still want to sell your art online, look into selling on our The Booth (no fees if you provide your own photos), Etsy or Artfire.
 It's a great way to get your work out there and it's already set up for you to sell on.

 3. Know your target market